BWeng20/thrift-parser/README.md

-# netbeans-thrift
+# thrift-parser
-Apache Thrift Support for the NetBeans8 Platform.
+Thrift Parser to create a type model from thrift idl files.